clach04/pysksync_mirror/readme.txt

 If "ignore_time_errors" is true, errors relating to setting files modification times will be ignored.
 This is useful on a number of Android devices.

+In the client2 example above the client will NOT attempt to be compatible with the original SK Sync.

 NOTE both the server "host" address and and "port" can be specified in the "client" section.